U.S. Veterans at Risk of Cancer From Firefighting Foam (AFFF) and Asbestos

 Firefighters use firefighting foam to extinguish large flame

 U.S. veterans put their lives on the line to protect our country.
-But the tragic fact is that many military firefighters and other veterans may have been exposed to toxic substances during their service.
+However, the tragic fact is that military firefighters and other veterans risked exposure to toxic substances like asbestos and firefighting foam while serving.

-January is Firefighter Cancer Awareness Month, and the Mesothelioma Veterans Center is joining the efforts by shedding light on the toxic substances military and civilian firefighters are exposed to.
+January is Firefighter Cancer Awareness Month, and the Mesothelioma Veterans Center is joining the efforts by shedding light on the toxins military and civilian firefighters faced.

 Did you know?

-Firefighters are two times more likely to develop mesothelioma than the general population, according to a study from the National Institute for Occupational Safety and Health.
+Firefighters are two times more likely to develop mesothelioma, an asbestos-caused cancer, according to the National Institute for Occupational Safety and Health.
 Additionally, veterans make up 33% of all mesothelioma cases.

-Contact us today if you were exposed to asbestos or AFFF while serving and now have cancer.
-You may be able to access financial compensation.
+Contact us now if you were exposed to asbestos or AFFF while serving and now have cancer.
+You may qualify for financial compensation.

 Asbestos Exposure and Mesothelioma Risks in Veterans

-Between the 1930s and early 1980s, the U.S. military heavily relied on asbestos to make its equipment more durable.
-At one point, a mandate required all U.S. Navy ships to use asbestos, and many bases, buildings, vehicles, and equipment also contained the substance.
+Between the 1930s and early 1980s, the U.S. military greatly relied on asbestos.
+A mandate required all U.S. Navy ships to use this material.
+Many bases, buildings, vehicles, and equipment also contained asbestos.

 Besides mesothelioma, asbestos exposure can lead to:

-Steps were taken to remove asbestos from military bases, ships, and vehicles in the 1970s and 1980s, but thousands had already been exposed.
+Steps were taken to remove asbestos from many military assets in the 1980s, but millions had already been exposed.
+Military firefighters may still be at risk as older structures sometimes still contain asbestos.

 AFFF Linked to Cancer in Veterans

 The military has used AFFF firefighting foam since the mid-1960s.
-While AFFF was thought to be safe, PFAS ingredients are now linked to increased risks of cancer.
+While AFFF was thought to be safe, it is now linked to cancer and other health issues due to PFAS.

-The U.S. Environmental Protection Agency (EPA) notes that PFAS are long-lasting and can build up in the human body over time, putting those exposed at a higher risk of cancer.
+The U.S. Environmental Protection Agency (EPA) notes that PFAS are long-lasting and can build up in the human body over time, leading to cancer.

 Exposure to PFAS-containing AFFF can cause: